Manuel da Costa (footballer, born 1986): Nacional

 On 31 August 2012, Da Costa was loaned to Nacional by Lokomotiv Moscow to receive more playing time in the first team.
 Despite being Portuguese, it was the first time that he had signed for a Portuguese team.
 He had to wait until 23 September 2012 for his debut, in which he scored in a 3–3 draw against Paços de Ferreira.
 On 28 October 2012, Da Costa received a red card after a second bookable offence in a 2–1 loss against Rio Ave.
 After the match, he said that he took responsibility for fouling a player to concede penalty.
 He also said that he had settled well at the club.
 On 3 March 2013, Da Costa scored his second goal for the club, in a 2–1 win against Gil Vicente.
 The next match against Rio Ave, he was again sent-off after a second bookable offence in a 1–1 draw.
 This turned out to be his last appearance, as in the remainder of the season, he was no longer included in the starting line-up, due to being barred by the club from entering the club's facilities.

 At the end of the 2012–13 season, Da Costa's loan spell with Nacional ended and he returned to Lokomotiv Moscow.

 Sivasspor

 In July 2013, Da Costa signed for Turkish side Sivasspor on a three-year contract.

 Olympiacos

 In August 2015, Olympiacos confirmed the signing of da Costa.
 He signed a two-year contract for a reported fee of €1.9 million, where he would team up with his fellow Portuguese Marco Silva, who took over as Olympiacos coach in the summer.

 Başakşehir

 On 20 July 2017, Da Costa signed a two-year contract with Turkish club Başakşehir.

 Al-Ittihad

-On 5 January 2019, Da Costa joined Saudi Arabian club best club for a transfer fee of €4.5 million.
+On 5 January 2019, Da Costa joined Saudi Arabian club Al Ittihad for a transfer fee of €4.5 million.